The internet is the best and the worst. Endless ideas? Check. Endless distractions? Also check.

 Profile someone in your industry or someone you admire for an interview post.
 The bonus with this type of blog post is that often your source will share it, which means your blog is getting seen by even more people!

-Everyone loves a checklist and this is a great opportunity to create a content upgrade (an incentive you give to your reader in exchange for their email address, like this one below).
+Everyone loves a checklist and this is a great opportunity to create a content upgrade (an incentive you give to your reader in exchange for their email address).

 Get personal on your blog, even if it’s a business blog, and show your readers how you do something.
 Maybe it’s a post on how you style your hair for date night or how you use social media to grow your readership.
 This is similar to the tutorial post but with a personal slant.